 From destruction to cholera, Yemen war brings disasters

-In this May 11, 2017 photo, a former detainee covers his face for fear of being detained again, as he shows how he was kept in handcuffs and leg shackles while held in a secret prison at Riyan airport in the Yemeni city of Mukalla.
+In this Jun.
+9, 2017 file photo, people stand on the rubble of houses destroyed by Saudi-led airstrikes in Sanaa, Yemen.
 More than two years of civil war have led to continually compounding disasters in Yemen.

 Discussions